fryklund/p2d/README.md

 1, Launch the Julia REPL
 2, In the Julia REPL, write ']' followed by 'activate .'
 3, In the Julia REPL, write 'include("startup.jl")'
+4, Now run any of the examples in examples/